 This option may be possible for lecture courses, but only if you've completed an approved equivalent of the course at another college/university and UCSD Admissions is unwilling to post the course to your UCSD record.
 For more details, please click here.

 You do not need to alert us of full courses and/or waitlist numbers as we monitor this on a daily basis.
-If/when a 1 series or 2 series lecture course fills, the campus seeks out a room switch to a larger space whenever possible.
+If/when a 1 or 2 series lecture course fills, the campus seeks out a room switch to a larger space whenever possible.

 The campus waitlist system will run every night and add as many students as possible based on drops from the prior 24 hours, and you will be notified via email if you are added to the class from the waitlist.
-The waitlists will process for the final time on Thursday night of week 2.
+The waitlists will be processed for the final time on Thursday night of week 2.

 Check WebReg daily for seats in other sections of course.
 Keep in mind that since there is no guarantee that you will make it into our course you may need to enroll in a future term, or take the course outside of UCSD.
 Keep in mind that graduation term is based on when you will have all of your degree requirements completed as opposed to a proposed/expected graduation term.
 A term in which you are not officially enrolled in your final degree requirements is not your graduation term.